Resources for Families

 Information & support for families of individuals with intellectual disabilities

 After our athletes, families are the most important group to the mission of Special Olympics Massachusetts.
 Family members serve as coaches, Unified partners and volunteers at our events.
-They raise money through participation in fundraisers like our 5k races, Polar Plunges, and Over the Edge.
-They also support their athlete by attending events and cheering them on.
+They raise money through participation in fundraisers, advocate in schools and help start new local programs!

 Frequently Asked Questions